Phineas Gage: Treatment and convalescence

 Beginning 12 days after the accident, Gage was semi-comatose, "seldom speaking unless spoken to, and then answering only in monosyllables", and on the 13th day Harlow noted, "Failing strength ... coma deepened; the globe of the left eye became more protuberant, with ["fungus"—deteriorated, infected tissue] pushing out rapidly from the internal canthus [as well as] from the wounded brain, and coming out at the top of the head."
-By the 14th day, "The exhalations from the mouth and head [are] horribly fetid.
+By the 14th day, "the exhalations from the mouth and head [are] horribly fetid.
 Comatose, but will answer in monosyllables if aroused.
 Will not take nourishment unless strongly urged.
-The friends and attendants are in hourly expectancy of his death, and have his coffin and clothes in readiness."
+The friends and attendants are in hourly expectancy of his death, and have his coffin and clothes in readiness.
+One of the attendants implored me not to do anything more for him, as it would only prolong his sufferings—that if I would only keep away and let him alone, he would die."

 Galvanized to action, Harlow "cut off the fungi which were sprouting out from the top of the brain and filling the opening, and made free application of caustic [i.e. crystalline silver nitrate] to them.
 With a scalpel I laid open the [frontalis muscle, from the exit wound down to the top of the nose] and immediately there were discharged eight ounces [250 ml] of ill-conditioned pus, with blood, and excessively fetid." ("Gage was lucky to encounter Dr. Harlow when he did", writes Barker.
 "Few doctors in 1848 would have had the experience with cerebral abscess with which Harlow left [Jefferson Medical College] and which probably saved Gage's life."
 See § Factors favoring Gage's survival, below.)